opencpi/opencpi/core/local/util/property/README.txt

 Typed values are essentially a union type that can hold any of the allowable typed values.

 The set of potential types of value are limited to be a sweet spot of simplicity and convenience, and are intended to at least encompass property types as defined in the SCA specification.

- and property lists, as an abstraction.
-Properties are named and typed.
-Separate from properties as named and typed entities, are property value lists which are pairs of names and typed values, that may or may not be applied to p